bouabdellah2008-tech/ProfileHub/Readme.md

 - `npm run lint` - Run ESLint
 - `npm run db:push` - Push Prisma schema to database
 - `npm run db:studio` - Open Prisma Studio

+## Notes

+- The application requires a PostgreSQL database to be running
+- Profile images are uploaded to Cloudinary (free tier available)
+- All form inputs are validated with Zod schemas